 The plug colour reflects the most recent running of the engine - if the engine has run at idle for some time the plug colour will reflect the mixture at idle.

 Spark plug colour is a very general guide only.
-Tuning adjustments must ONLY be made on the basis of EGT or Lambda sensor results.
+Tuning adjustments must ONLY be made on the basis of EGT.

 DO NOT ADJUST ENGINE TUNING BASED ON SPARK PLUG COLOURS ALONE